However, as there are so many things to see and do along the Sea to Sky highway, you can easily turn this into a two or

 Whistler is a lovely little village, the center is a pedestrian-only area with colorful houses, restaurants, and shops.
 It’s pretty in summer but it must be absolutely amazing to visit Whistler in winter…

 Because there was still lots of snow up the mountain and most hiking trails were closed, we didn’t go up with the Peak 2 Peak gondola.
-That being said, if the trails are accessible I definitely recommend to do so!
+That being said, if the trails are accessible I definitely recommend doing so!

 They are also more than happy to advise you about other things to do in Whistler and inform you about the weather and bear activity in the area.